eliemichel/LearnWebGPU/basic-compute/image-processing/mipmap-generation.md

 The limiting factor in the case of such a simple mathematical operation is memory access, we do not really care about the computation of the average itself.
 ```

-**Spoiler alert:** Option A is the best one in this case, but we will actually implement both.
-One reason is that Option B raises a typical case of **race condition**.
-A second reason is that you should not trust me but rather **benchmark** to check which option is better.
+**Spoiler alert:** Option A is the best one in this case, for multiple reasons:

+ - Option B requires an **extra pass to initialize** all texels of the the output 0.
+ - Option B leads to **race conditions** because accumulating values requires to read the current average, then write the updated one, and if multiple threads do the same the **parallel write operations will conflict**.
+ - Actually, it is **not even possible to read and write from the same texture** in a single compute shader dispatch.

+For all these reasons, we will implement **Option A**.

 Input/Output
 ------------

-Whether we use Option A or B, we first need to load an input texture and save the output to check that the process worked well.
+We first need to load an input texture and save the output to check that the process worked well.
 For our test, we use **a single texture with 2 MIP levels**: MIP level 0 is the input image, MIP level 1 is the output of the compute shader.

 ### Loading